A Gnocchi Love Affair

 If I had to choose a favourite food group, I would definitely pick gnocchi.
 Yes, I do believe it is worthy of having its own food group.
 It can be extremely adaptable and is suitable for so many different cuisines, albeit Italian in origin.

-I will often be found eating and making gnocchi, from fried potato gnocchi after a night out, to Thai fusion gnocchi made using gram flour (at the Berlin Supper Club), to a full blown Italian feast.
+I will often be found eating and making gnocchi, from fried potato gnocchi after a night out, to Thai fusion gnocchi made using gram flour, to a full blown Italian feast.

 In this blog post I want to show gnocchi’s versatility by making it with a different type of starch – sweet potato.
 Its natural sweetness works extremely well with a roasted pepper sauce and a pokey salsa verde.

 Don’t be put off by the idea of making your own gnocchi – it is simpler than it seems and the results are amazing.
 However, I do like to keep my gnocchi dough quite wet to help with the texture and this means it can be a little bit difficult to handle, but using oil or flour (but not both together!) can help to stop it sticking to everything.

 Boiled Versus Fried Gnocchi

 I often find myself debating between the possibilities of boiling or frying my gnocchi…the fried gnocchi always wins.
 When I buy gnocchi I tend to do both, boil and then fry, just because the shop-bought stuff tends to be a bit hard otherwise.
 However, when making this homemade dough, simply frying it works brilliantly.
 You end up with a crispy outer and a soft inner – yum!
 As previously mentioned, a great post night out snack ;-).